knowledge-learning/ehealthkd-2019/docs/pages/evaluation.md

 # Submission details

 The challenge will be graded on Codalab (exact details will be provided when the train data is released).
 However, a fully working evaluation script will be provided to participants, that exactly matches the evaluation formulas used in Codalab.
 This way participants will have the possibility to evaluate their systems offline and perform hyper-parameter tuning with respect to the same evaluation metrics as used in the competition.
-The corpus will be divided into three sections.
-Training and development sets will be published along with baseline implementations, for participants to train and fine-tune their systems.
-These files will consist of both plain text input and the expected outputs for both subtasks.
-Afterward, a small test set will be released, with plain text only, further divided into 3 sub-sets, one for each scenario.
-Participants are expected to submit the corresponding output files to Codalab.

-In no case, participants will be able to access the correct output files for the test set before the challenge ends.
-Afterward, the full corpus, including Brat-annotated files will be freely available under a suitable license for the research community.

 # Evaluation measures